Mobile phone versionWhat is this?

 "Blood Diamonds" (Leonardo DiCaprio, 2006)

-But there is no magical love element in a diamond.
+But there's no magical love element in a diamond.
 In reality, a diamond is just a carbon crystal that somebody has dug out of a dirty mine.
-In Africa especially, as shown by Leonardo DiCaprio in the movie Blood Diamonds, labour is cheap, working conditions unhealthy and dangerous, and the mines are often far from miners' homes.
+In Africa especially, as shown by Leonardo DiCaprio in the movie Blood Diamonds, labour is cheap, working conditions unhealthy and dangerous, and the miners' homes are often far away.

 Whilst mining camps do provide simple accommodation for the workers, no provision is made for their families.
 Consequently HIV from camp sex-workers is common.
-Even less glamorous are places like Surat in Gujarat, India, where 90% of all cut and polished diamonds are produced by child labourers1 or worse2.
+Even less glamorous are places like Surat in Gujarat, India, where 90% of all cut and polished diamonds are produced by child labourers.
+Or worse.
 De Beers, by far the most significant member of the cartel, is fully aware of this situation and has made great efforts to improve things recently.

 And not before time.
 For decades, De Beers suffered a bad image for its price fixing and slave-labour production methods.
 But now they are gradually embracing CSR.
-In 2002 they introduced an employee health and wellness initiative and in 2003 they started a drug treatment programme.
-In 2004, they pleaded guilty to criminal price fixing and paid an $8.2m fine, enabling them to have direct access to the US diamond market.
-In 2005 they signed an agreement with Attawapiskat First Nation people in Canada before mining on reservation land.
+In 2002 they introduced an employee health and workplace wellness initiative and in 2003 they started a drug treatment programme.
+In 2004, they pleaded guilty to criminal price fixing and paid an $8.2m fine, and in 2005 signed an agreement with Attawapiskat First Nation people in Canada before mining on reservation land.

 "Die Another Day" (Pierce Brosnan, 2002)